Ironikus/wp-webhooks/readme.txt

 == Changelog ==

+= 1.1.7: January 27, 2020 =
+* Feature: The webhook authentication process is now also fully JSON ready and returns a JSON as a response
+* Tweak: A failed authentication now also returns a 200 error code instead of 403
+* Tweak: Settings layout is now better readable

 = 1.1.6: January 17, 2020 =
 * Feature: Allow the custom webhook trigger to send data only to certain webhooks using the secondary $webhook_names variable: do_action( 'wp_webhooks_send_to_webhook', $custom_data, $webhook_names );